I've wanted to fly Turkish Airlines business class for years.

 I was more than happy with a small pistachio treat and a Turkish coffee served in an adorable cup and platter.
 Turkish coffee is an absolute must-try if you've never had it – it's like rocket fuel … in a good way.

-The Turkish Airlines business class lounge has some amenities you won’t find in every business class lounge.
-For starters, there are sleeping rooms available, though only if you’re departing or arriving from a flight of eight hours or longer – and have a layover of at least four hours.
+Turkish Airlines has some amenities you won't find in every business class lounge.
+For starters, there are sleeping rooms available, though only if you're departing or arriving from a flight of eight hours or longer – and have a layover of at least four hours.
 If you just want to freshen up, there are also shower suites available.

 No matter what you need, just hang a left after entering the lounge, head to the concierge desk, and hand over your boarding pass.
 My layover wasn't anywhere near long enough to get a sleeping room, but I was glad for a chance to get a shower before the long flight to San Francisco.